Subspace clustering using a symmetric low-rank representation: Experiments

 \texttt{2.
 Second experimental scenario: } We used the experimental settings from \cite{Elhamifar2013SSC}.
 We divided the 38 subjects into four groups, where subjects 1 to 10, 11 to 20, 21 to 30, and 31 to 38 correspond to four different groups.
 For each of the first three groups, we considered all choices of $n \in \{ 2,3,5,8,10\}$.
 For the last group, we considered all choices of $n \in \{ 2,3,5,8\} $.
 We tested each choice (i.e., each set of $n$ subjects) using each algorithm.
-Finally, the mean and median subspace clustering errors for different numbers of subjects were computed using all algorithms.
+Finally, the mean and median subspace clustering errors for different number of subjects were computed using all algorithms.
 Note that we applied these clustering algorithms to the normalized face images.

-Table \ref{tb:face2} shows the clustering results of various approaches using different numbers of subjects.
-When considering two subjects, LRRSC and SSC obtained very similar results and achieved a clustering error of nearly $1.8\%$.
-This was the best among the other algorithms.
-Nevertheless, the LRRSC algorithm consistently obtained lower clustering errors than the other algorithms when the number of subjects increased.
-For example, there was at least $3.6\%$ improvement in clustering accuracy compared with SSC for 10 subjects.
-Note that SSC performed better than the other low-rank based representation approaches (LRR, LRR-PSD, and LRSC) in terms of the clustering error.
+Table \ref{tb:face2} shows the clustering results of various approaches using different number of subjects.
+When considering two subjects, eLRRSC achieved a clustering error of $1.32\%$.
+The eLRRSC algorithm consistently obtained lower average clustering errors than the other algorithms when the number of subjects increased.
+For example, there was nearly $4\%$ improvement in clustering accuracy compared with SSC for 10 subjects.
+Note that SSC performed better than the other original LRR-based approaches (LRR, LRR-PSD, and LRSC) in terms of the average clustering error.
 This confirms that our proposed method is very effective and robust to different number of subjects for face clustering.

 Fig. \ref{fig:affinity} shows examples of the affinity graph matrix produced by the different algorithms for the Extended Yale B Database with five subjects.
-It is clear from Fig. \ref{fig:affinity} that the affinity graph matrix produced by LRRSC has a distinct block-diagonal structure, whereas the other approaches do not.
+It is clear from Fig. \ref{fig:affinity} that the affinity graph matrix produced by LRRSC and eLRRSC has a distinct block-diagonal structure, whereas the other approaches do not.
 The clear block-diagonal structure implies that each subject becomes highly compact and the different subjects are better separated.
 Note that the number of iterations taken by our algorithm is always less than 335.
 The average numbers of iterations for the five different sets ($n \in \{ 2,3,5,8,10\} $ subjects) in the proposed method are 308, 256, 202, 182 and 166.